acmcarther/dylib_fun/src/lib.md

 To see it in action, pull down this crate, and run `cargo test`.
 That will load these markdown files up, convert them to `.rs` files, and execute the tests.
 Note: This crate does codegeneration and runtime compilation: you will need a modern (1.13, as of time of writing) rust installation, though if you're running `cargo test`, you're already there!

 ## First, our dependencies
+Starting with the stuff we're trying to test

 ### [Specs](https://github.com/slide-rs/specs)
 An entity component system